RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 1. To start the Eclipse IDE, click **Start \> All Programs \> Rocket Enterprise Developer \> Enterprise Developer for Eclipse** on Windows 10.

-    If you need instructions to get Enterprise Developer started on your local machine, see *To start Enterprise Developer* in the product Help for Enterprise Developer.
+    If you need instructions to get Enterprise Developer started on your local machine, see *To Start Enterprise Developer* in the product Help for Enterprise Developer.

     This opens the **Eclipse Launcher** which enables you to choose a location for Eclipse to store your projects.